atc-net/atc-cosmos/README.md

     The class should implement the abstract `CosmosResource` base-class, which requires `GetDocumentId()` and `GetPartitionKey()` methods to be implemented.

-    The class will be serialized to Cosmos using the `System.Text.Json.JsonSerializer`, so the `System.Text.Json.Serializaion.JsonPropertyNameAttribute` can be used to control the actual property name in the json document.
+    The class will be serialized to Cosmos using the `System.Text.Json.JsonSerializer`, so the `System.Text.Json.Serialization.JsonPropertyNameAttribute` can be used to control the actual property name in the json document.

-    This can e.g. be usefull when referencing the name of the id and partition key properties in a `ICosmosContainerInitializer` implementation which is described further down.
+    This can e.g. be useful when referencing the name of the id and partition key properties in a `ICosmosContainerInitializer` implementation which is described further down.

 2. Configure the container used for the Cosmos document resource.